 Technicians are eligible for promotion through the Non-commissioned and Commissioned ranks.
 Promotion is subject to personnel undergoing such courses as may be laid down from time to time, and meeting the prescribed criteria for higher rank.

-11. CLOTHING
+6. CLOTHING

-Items of Uniform are provided to successful candidates.
+Uniforms are provided to successful candidates.